0k/shyaml/README.rst

 Description
 ===========

-Simple scripts that allow read access to YAML files through command line.
+Simple script that allow read access to YAML files through command line.

 This can be handy, if you want to get access to YAML data in your shell scripts.

-This scripts supports only read access and it might not support all the subtleties of YAML specification.
+This script supports only read access and it might not support all the subtleties of YAML specification.
 But it should support some handy basic query of YAML file.